A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation

-Recall from Equation (\ref{eq:cusps}) that the network must be a function of the \textit{set} of inter-electron distances $\Dl$.
+Therefore, the network must be a function of the \textit{set} of inter-electron distances $\Dl$.
 Using multihead attention will be inefficient, as we must apply it to all \textit{pairs} of electrons, leading to quartic complexity.
 Instead, we propose the following Deep Set \citep{zaheer2017deep} style layer: \begin{enumerate} \item \textit{\textbf{MLP Per Electron Pair:}} Apply the same Multilayer Perceptron $\el$ to each electron pair individually:

 \item \textit{\textbf{Average:}} Form the average value: $\bzl = \frac{1}{\frac{1}{2}n(n-1)} \sum_{i < j} \zijl$. \item \textit{\textbf{Overall MLP:}} Apply a Multilayer Perceptron $\hel$ to the average: